michaelangelopineda/ms2-lumiere/TESTING.md

 - **3. As a user (scented candle aficionado), I want to know the variety of scented candles they are selling So that I can choose which one that suits me.**
         -In the Candles section, containers used and the array of products of the brand are isplayed together with its name, image and escription of the product.

+1. On the Home at the top right corner of the page, click the Candles button (desktop)/  Toggler menu (hamburger icon) and click Candles on the dropdeown menu (mobile)
+2. Scroll down to view the whole content
+3. In the bottom most section of the the page, the list of all the scents available are listed.
+4. The default image for the scent section is the small product and when it is hovered over it will change to a sample of the large product

 - Desktop
 ![How to view the Candles Page](docs/user-story-testing-img/candles-desktop.png)